Action of 11–12 December 1917: 3rd Half-Flotilla

 Neither destroyer captain had been told about the covering force; Pellew crossed the front of the convoy to reach the threatened northern side, followed by Partridge which signalled to Beatty, the commander-in-chief that several German ships were close by.
 Cavendish hoped to delay a German attack on the convoy by bold action but the German ships divided, three running parallel to Pellew and Partridge and one towards the convoy.
 The British were outnumbered and downwind, the gale from the north-west, driving spray into the faces of the British gun-crews.
 As the two destroyers descended into wave troughs, the only parts of the German ships visible were the masts and funnel tops.
 The German gunners were characteristically quick and accurate and before long, Partridge received a hit at the front of the engine room, cutting the main steam-pipe, filling the engine-room with super-heated steam, killing the occupants.

 With Partridge at a standstill in the water, the after gun was hit and knocked out a few minutes later and a torpedo hit was received forward at almost the same time.
 The ship began to sink and Ransome ordered the ship to be abandoned at 12:20 p.m. the Engineer-Commander P. L. Butt got into the engine-room and opened a condenser to make sure the ship sank as quickly as possible.
-As the crew of Partridge were launching the lifeboats and rafts, lieutenants A. A. D. Grey and L. J. B. Walters saw that the German destroyer V-100 was opposite the torpedo tubes and fired one, which hit without exploding.
+As the crew of Partridge were launching the lifeboats and rafts, lieutenants A. A. D. Grey and L. J. B. Walters saw that the German destroyer V100 was opposite the torpedo tubes and fired one, which hit without exploding.
 The other tubes could not be aimed and soon afterwards, Grey was wounded in the thigh.
 Both officers were put into a lifeboat, from which they were thrown when it capsized.
 Grey helped Walters swim to a raft, which had only room for one.
-Grey, still bleeding, swam towards V-100, the closest German destroyer, whose crew rescued him.
+Grey, still bleeding, swam towards V100, the closest German destroyer, whose crew rescued him.
 Before losing consciousness, Grey saw Partridge hit by another torpedo and explode as it sank.
 Butt had come up on deck and waited with Ransome until only the stern was above water, then jumped in.